thekangster/wordle-solver/hw1/DESIGN.md

 # PSEUDOCODE

+typedef with alias of "Positions" and enumerate
+initialize array of size 7 with all positions and respective probabilities

-`initialize input variable to 0 prompt user to input number of players if input is not an integer between 2 and 10
+initialize input variable to 0
+prompt user to input number of players
+if input is not an integer between 2 and 10
-    print "Invalid number of players.
+&nbsp;&nbsp;print to stderr "Invalid number of players.
 Using 2 instead.\n"

 initialize seed variable to 0
-prompt user to input random seed if the seed is not valid
+prompt user to input random seed
+if the seed is not valid
-    set seed to 2022
+&nbsp;&nbsp;set seed to 2022
-    print "Invalid random seed.
+&nbsp;&nbsp;print to stderr "Invalid random seed.
 Using 2022 instead.\n"

-`